BetMGM bonus code | 20% deposit match or $1.5K insurance | Goal.com US

 How to claim the BetMGM promo code

-You can claim either BetMGM promo code if you are a new player who lives in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.
+You can use either BetMGM promo code if you live in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.

-- Click here to go to the BetMGM Sportsbook and use promo code GOALNEWS1600 when signing up
+- Click here to go to BetMGM and use code GOALNEWS1600 when creating your account

 - Provide your details and verify the information

-- Click here to go to the BetMGM site and use promo code GOALNEWS when creating an account
+- Click here for the BetMGM Sportsbook and use promo code GOALNEWS when creating an account

 - Place a cash bet on any market

-- If your bet misses, you’ll have your stake up to $1,500 returned as a bonus bet, which is valid for seven days
+- If your bet misses, you’ll get your stake up to $1,500 returned as a bonus bet which is valid for seven days

-The Minnesota Timberwolves are -3 point favorites over the Phoenix Suns after winning the first game, while the Milwaukee Bucks are also -2 point favorites to extend their lead over the Indiana Pacers to 2-0.
+The final game has the Denver Nuggets travel to take on the LA Lakers.
+LeBron James and his Lakers had a tough time in Denver, losing both games, and will hope to do better at home despite the Nuggets still being -1 point favorites.

-In the final game, the Dallas Mavericks are -2.5 point favorites to beat the LA Clippers and tie the series.
+There is also action from the Premier League, with title hopeful Manchester City big -240 favorites when they travel to take on +550 underdogs Brighton.

-Visit BetMGM today and claim a 20% deposit match worth up to $1,600 in bonus bets, or $1,500 first bet insurance, to use across all this sports action and more.
+When you sign up to BetMGM today you can claim either a 20% deposit match up to $1,600 in bonus bets, or $1,500 first bet insurance, to use on all this top sports action and more.

 More info on BetMGM’s promo offers